contractlevel/yield-v2/docs/protocol/WORKFLOW.md

 Runtime configuration supplies the two cron schedules, the EVM read block reference, the approved DefiLlama universe, and per-chain vault, router, selector, and gas settings.
 Exactly one configured chain must contain the `ParentVault`; every other entry represents a child chain.

-The checked-in `config.staging.json` and `config.production.json` are placeholders, not runnable configurations.
-Staging sets every `workflowRouterAddress` to the zero address, and production has no `evms` entries at all. `ValidateConfig` rejects both a zero router address and an empty `evms` list, so these files must be populated (or generated) with real values before simulation or deployment.
+The checked-in `config.staging.json` contains the deployed staging vault and WorkflowRouter configuration and can be used for staging simulation or deployment.
+The checked-in `config.production.json` is a placeholder with no `evms` entries.
+Because `ValidateConfig` rejects an empty `evms` list, production configuration must be populated (or generated) with real per-chain values before simulation or deployment.

 The workflow is intentionally limited to orchestration.
 It does not hold funds, calculate vault accounting, bypass contract guards, or replace CCIP recovery.
 Detailed recovery and execution behavior lives in the vault contracts and is documented in [PATHS.md](PATHS.md).